mridlen/wakeup-watcher/README.md

 Planned critical updates:

 1. Wayland is going to make xdotool irrelevant soon (Fedora 25 is already running it), so I have to use something else than xdotool, fortunately "pkill -HUP xscreensaver" is going to work just fine.
 It basically unlocks it just fine and leaves the daemon running.
+I've put this into place, but neither synergy nor xdotool support Wayland currently, so I have a little time before I can really make this script Wayland compatible.
+For now, continue using Xorg/synergy/xscreensaver.
 2. Flock.
 Not the browser, but this is a tool that manages script instances.
 I had written custom code to do that, but flock handles it easier.

 #### What This Does
 - there are 3 scripts
   - wakeup-watcher.sh watches the xscreensaver process, and when it sees you logged in, it will run wakeup.sh
-  - wakeup.sh will unlock your other systems without having to type in the password 2-5 times
+  - wakeup.sh will unlock your other systems without having to type in the password
   - lock-xscreensaver.sh willl lock all your synergy connected systems
 - you should also bind wakeup.sh to Super+U or some other hotkey in case your other systems fall asleep on you
 - logs are kept in wakeup.sh.log, in the same directory as wakeup.sh